words Alexa Wang

 2. Grind the Beans Properly

 After you buy your whole beans you need to grind them to the right consistency.
 Getting whole beans instead of pre-ground ones is much better as they will retain their rich flavors for a lot longer so if you don’t already have a coffee grinder you should invest in one as soon as possible!
 A coarse grind is key for using French Presses since the bits of coffee will be too big to fit through the press’ wire mesh, this is essential to ensure you don’t get bits of grinds in the final product.
+If you’re using a french press to make your coffee you should keep note of how long you brew your grinds.
 Medium grinds are more finely ground than coarse grinds and they allow liquids to travel through them easily.
 This kind of grind is best suited for percolator drip coffee machines or Vietnamese coffee presses since they allow the essential compounds of the bean to flow into the coffee with minimal effort.
 The last kind of grind is fine or espresso grind, this variety is essentially a powdered coffee.
 Since espresso machines use pressurized water to extract the coffee these grinds are as fine as possible so you can every drop of goodness out of them.

 3. Brewing the Perfect Cup